Robotech 3000: Story and development

-Some of the new concepts presented were Veritech Excavators, Proteus-group starships, but none of the trademark anime-look and transformable mecha of the earlier series were seen.
+The trailer also featured returning cast members from the original Robotech series, including Richard Epcar, Rebecca Forsdadt, Edie Mirman, and Dan Woren.

 The response to the Robotech 3000 promotional trailer at the 2000 FanimeCon anime convention was disastrous.
 Much of the negative feedback concerned the distinctive artistic style of the original anime series were going to be replaced by generic CGI characters in a style that resembled ReBoot.
 By the 2000 San Diego Comic-Con, it was revealed that the CG project had been cancelled, not only due to negative feedback from fans but also because American animation studio Netter Digital, which had been hired to produce the project, had gone bankrupt earlier that year.

-An attempt was made to salvage the series as an anime-style production at Tatsunoko Productions (the studio that animated the original three unrelated TV series that were edited together by Carl Macek to create Robotech) and some pre-production art was produced, but this too was cancelled as a new regime of staffers joined Harmony Gold to once again reboot the Robotech franchise and begin development on Robotech: The Shadow Chronicles.
+During that same San Diego Comic-Con panel in 2000, Carl Macek revealed that an attempt was being made to salvage the series as an anime-style production with Tatsunoko Production.
+Revealing that this new anime was going to now be set 700 or 800 years in the future, Macek said that no deal had been signed and that the earliest it could premiere would be 2002.
+The official Robotech website later posted character concept art for this series.

+In 2002 Harmony Gold re-gained the rights to create a Robotech sequel based on elements from Super Dimension Cavalry Southern Cross and Genesis Climber MOSPEADA (but not Super Dimension Fortress Macross) and abandoned Robotech 3000 in order to pursue development on Robotech: The Shadow Chronicles.

+The story seen in the trailer was revisited in the Robotech series from Titan Comics in 2019, which was a multiverse story arc.
+With its universe being designated as "Protoverse-113", brief appearances are made characters Lt.
+Kramer and Captain Noble, as well as the Corsair ship.

 Home video

 The Robotech 3000 trailer was released as part of a collector's edition DVD of Robotech: The Shadow Chronicles on November 20, 2007.

+On April 1, 2002, the Robotech website posted an April Fool's joke announcing a fictitious Robotech 3000 DVD set.
+The article was posted saying that the DVD set was already sold out.